 First prize winner(s) will be rewarded with 2.500 Euro, second prize winners with (of course) half of it: 1.250 Euro.

 Participation in the DOSS Award is possible for graduation projects that incorporate a key role for steel.
-The project can be a on the field of structural design, engineering as well as research and (product)development or combinations.
+The project can be in the field of structural design, engineering as well as research and (product)development or combinations.

 The jury measures all projects on the issues: